CreativeMaladjustment/stelligent-u-020201208/09-lambda/README.md

 *Can you think of practical ways an organization can use Lambda in reaction to AWS resource changes?*

+> more than just alert about the change or log it, an organization can take action.
+If resources are created without tags they could be added for billing or the resource could be removed if it doesn't meet some standard or naming convention.
+When a new user is created like first.last.labs a lambda could be fired off to give them certain roles or create a cloud9 environment for them.

 ## Further Reading

 - Read about [Capital One's Cloud Custodian project](https://stelligent.com/2017/05/15/cloud-custodian-cleans-up-your-cloud-clutter/)